Machine vision: Imaging

 The imaging device (e.g. camera) can either be separate from the main image processing unit or combined with it in which case the combination is generally called a smart camera or smart sensor.
 Inclusion of the full processing function into the same enclosure as the camera is often referred to as embedded processing.
 When separated, the connection may be made to specialized intermediate hardware, a custom processing appliance, or a frame grabber within a computer using either an analog or standardized digital interface (Camera Link, CoaXPress).
 MV implementations also use digital cameras capable of direct connections (without a framegrabber) to a computer via FireWire, USB or Gigabit Ethernet interfaces.

 While conventional (2D visible light) imaging is most commonly used in MV, alternatives include multispectral imaging, hyperspectral imaging, imaging various infrared bands, line scan imaging, 3D imaging of surfaces and X-ray imaging.
 Key differentiations within MV 2D visible light imaging are monochromatic vs. color, frame rate, resolution, and whether or not the imaging process is simultaneous over the entire image, making it suitable for moving processes.

 Though the vast majority of machine vision applications are solved using two-dimensional imaging, machine vision applications utilizing 3D imaging are a growing niche within the industry.
 The most commonly used method for 3D imaging is scanning based triangulation which utilizes motion of the product or image during the imaging process.
 A laser is projected onto the surfaces of an object.
 In machine vision this is accomplished with a scanning motion, either by moving the workpiece, or by moving the camera & laser imaging system.
 The line is viewed by a camera from a different angle; the deviation of the line represents shape variations.
 Lines from multiple scans are assembled into a depth map or point cloud.
 Stereoscopic vision is used in special cases involving unique features present in both views of a pair of cameras.
 Other 3D methods used for machine vision are time of flight and grid based.
 One method is grid array based systems using pseudorandom structured light system as employed by the Microsoft Kinect system circa 2012.
+Techniques like time-of-flight (ToF) and structured light provide rapid depth mapping.